History of Our Agency

 Few months later in August 1999, Larry Laskowski became the agency’s 4th Executive Director.

 During his time, a new outreach office was established in Merced, CA to serve the public in Merced, Madera, and Mariposa Counties.
+It became known as Merced Outreach office (MOO).

 5th Executive Director